The Biggest Lottery Jackpots To-Date

 Here are the Top Five biggest lottery jackpots won to date, either by single tickets or shared between several tickets.

-The two winners of this prize from Arizona (a married man named Matthew Good in his 30s) and Missouri (a married couple in their 50s named Mark and Cindy Hill) each opted for the cash option.
+The two winners of this prize from Arizona (a married man named Mark Good in his 30s) and Missouri (a married couple in their 50s named Mark and Cindy Hill) respectively each opted for the cash option.

 It is not difficult to understand why the biggest lottery wins in the world have been won on American lotteries.
 Both the Powerball and Megamillions have no jackpot cap and can be played across America, which is the biggest country with the largest lottery playing population in the world.
 It is estimated that roughly 50% of Americans play the lottery regularly, with this percentage undoubtedly going up in the event of a large rollover jackpot.